myminseok/TanzuPlatformAssetKR/tap/install-tap/README.md

 ```
 >  TAP_ENV_DIR: defined in  ~/.tapconfig

-optionally you can change supply_chanin as following.
+optionally you can change supply_chain as following.
 ```
 #@ load("@ytt:overlay", "overlay")
 #@overlay/match by=overlay.all